TrinityCore/tc-wiki/how-to/SOAP.md

 title: SOAP with TrinityCore
 description: How to interact with TC using SOAP
 published: true
-date: 2022-12-28T23:39:47.287Z
+date: 2022-12-28T23:39:58.213Z
 tags:
 editor: markdown
 dateCreated: 2022-12-28T22:20:35.183Z
 ---

 # How to interact with TC using SOAP
-SOAP stands for Simple Object Access Protocol, and is an older form of standards-based web services acess protocol similar to REST.
+SOAP stands for Simple Object Access Protocol, and is an older form of standards-based web services access protocol similar to REST.
 You can leverage SOAP to send commands to a TrinityCore server, as long as the necessary configurations are in place.

 **Note**: At the time of writing, TC 335a only supports HTTP, so take care not to send secrets (passwords, etc) in this manner.
 Assume that anything passed is in clear-text and could be read by anyone.